10 Interesting Pyramid Facts for Kids, Parents and Teachers (2023)

 7. The pyramids have survived attempts to tear them down.

 Sultan Al-Aziz Uthman, son of Saladin and ruler of Egypt in the 12th century, planned to destroy the Giza pyramids, beginning with the Menkaure pyramid.
-His staff had made very little progress after eight months and a lot of money, and he was compelled to quit.
+His staff had made very little progress in the pyramids of giza after eight months and a lot of money, and he was compelled to quit.

-This grand-vandalism attempt, however, left a massive gash on one side of Menkaure’s pyramid.
+This grand-vandalism attempt, however, left a massive gash on one side of Menkaure’s pyramid from the Giza pyramids.

 8. Not every pyramid was pointed.